build_table creates a one, two, three, ..., n-way table. It should be used

 Value

-object.
-Use write_xlsx to write to an excel file.
+a xlr_table object.
+Use write_xlsx to write to an Excel file.

 See xlr_table for more information.